w3f/polkadot-wiki/docs/learn/learn-staking.md

 legitimate slashing, it moves tokens away from malicious validators to those building the ecosystem through the normal Treasury process.

-Validator pools with a larger total stake backing them will get slashed more harshly than less popular ones, so we encourage nominators to shift their nominations to less popular validators to reduce their possible losses.
+Validators with a larger total stake backing them will get slashed more harshly than less popular ones, so we encourage nominators to shift their nominations to less popular validators to reduce their possible losses.